Admission Requirements

 Required Coursework

 Students are required to complete minimum four graduate courses (min 12 units), relevant to the Designated Emphasis.
-This course work needs to be completed before the Qualifying Exam (QE) (!).
+This course work needs to be completed before the Qualifying Exam (QE) (policy ).
 These include:

 • CMN 275Y: Hybrid online course with lecture recordings and weekly face-to-face discussion sessions with participating faculty members (offered once a year only (!)).
 The general outline can be found in this generic syllabus here.
 It's usually offered every Winter Quarter.
 It is advised to take this course as soon as possible, because it gives an overview of CSS methods.